-We are a clinical-stage company and have only a limited operating history.
-To date, we have invested substantially all of our efforts and financial resources in identifying, acquiring, and developing our product candidates, including conducting clinical studies and providing general and administrative support for these operations.
+We are a biopharmaceutical company with a limited operating history.
+To date, we have invested substantially all of our efforts and financial resources in identifying, acquiring, and developing our products and product candidates, including conducting clinical studies and providing selling, general and administrative support for these operations.
 To date, we have funded our operations primarily from the sale of equity securities.

-We have never been profitable and have incurred net losses in each year since inception.
-Our net losses were \$79.2 million and \$64.9 million for the three months ended September 30, 2017 and 2016, and \$220.4 million and \$174.6 million for the nine months ended September 30, 2017 and 2016, respectively.
-Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
+We have incurred net losses in each year since inception.
+Our net income (loss) was \$30.3 million and \$(68.3) million for the three months ended March 31, 2018 and 2017, respectively.
+Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from selling, general and administrative costs associated with our operations.